-All purchases, except petty cash purchases and those otherwise authorized herein shall be based on purchase orders issued by the Purchasing Department of the School District.
-The Purchasing Department shall review and approve all purchase requisitions and issue all purchase orders that involve the expenditure of funds which are not internal funds, and shall review and approve all internal account purchase requisitions for purchases equal to or greater than three thousand dollars (\$3,000).
+Purchasing department shall review and approve all purchase requisitions and issue all purchase orders that involve the expenditure of funds which are not internal funds, and shall review and approve all internal account purchase requisitions for purchases between three thousand dollars (\$3,000) and the dollar amount at which School Board approval is required.

-1. Pursuant to State Board of Education rule, the School Board designates the Superintendent and his designees in the Purchasing Department of the School District to approve purchase orders.
-All purchase orders must be issued through the School District Purchasing Department, and approved in writing by the Superintendent or his authorized designee in the Purchasing Department.
+1. Pursuant to State Board of Education rule, the School Board designates the Superintendent and his designees in the purchasing department of the School District to approve purchase orders up to the amount requiring bids according to State Board of Education rule.
+All purchase orders for an amount less than the amount requiring School Board approval must be issued through the School District Purchasing Department, and approved in writing by the Superintendent or his authorized designee in the purchasing department.
 The Superintendent or designee will not execute any purchase orders or contracts unless funds to cover the expenditure are authorized by the budget, have not been encumbered, and the purchase and purchasing procedure comply with all applicable rules and regulations.
-Purchase orders shall not be executed for transactions requiring a School Board-approved contract under Paragraph I.A above unless and until the School Board has approved the contract.

 2. Notwithstanding the above, principals and other District level administrators are authorized to issue purchase orders from internal accounts.
-Internal accounts purchase orders of three thousand dollars (\$3,000) or more must be approved by the Purchasing Department.
+Internal accounts purchase orders of three thousand dollars (\$3,000) or more must be approved by the purchasing department.
+Internal accounts purchase orders equal to or exceeding the amount requiring bids must be approved in advance by the School Board.